tatanda/tatanda.github.io/_posts/2018-01-05-Regularized Logistic Regression.md

 ---

-<div align = "justify"> Logistic Regression is a key Classification Machine Learning model  that helps to predict a discrete variable given one or more independent variables.
+<div align = "justify"> Logistic Regression is a Classification Machine Learning model used to predict a discrete variable given one or more independent variables.
 Classification entails assigning a class to each sample based on the learned parameters. </div>

 A real life example is; <br>
 Given a symmetrical college classroom where each student sitted in the room is identified by a row and column value, we can develop a logistic regression model to classify whether each student is male or female.
 This type of classification is called Binary Classification. i.e